STEP FOR MYSQL MASTER TO MASTER REPLICATION

 Master2

-• In the master 2, login to MySQL and list the databases.
+• In master 2, login to MySQL and list the databases.

 # MariaDB [(none)]> show databases;

-• Now the database which is created in master1 is replicated into master2.
+• Now the database which is created in master1 is replicated in master2.
 Use the database and list the table.

 # MariaDB [(none)]> use Linux ;